You finally decided that you wanted to be a food truck owner.

 While that is vague, it is the truth.
 You could save some serious dough by buying a cheap food truck, but said cheap food truck might not be reliable, and we don’t recommend you taking that route as a result.
 After all, if you do decide to take that risky path, then there is a chance that your truck breaks down (multiple times, and multiple parts), which will cost a good amount of money to fix, and will also cost you money every day you are out of commission.

-Entering the food truck industry is a risk in itself, and the last thing you want to worry about is your truck breaking down.
+Entering the food truck industry is a risk in itself.
+The last thing you want to worry about is your truck breaking down.
 Can you imagine how embarrassing — and costly — that would be if it happened while on the job?
 “Sorry, customers.
 We have to close down shop because are [fill in the blank] broke down … again.”
 You do not want to be that person.
 It’s not good for business — to say the least.

 If you want to buy a high-end truck, then it can get pretty pricey.
 With that said, it is worth every penny.
 This is your business, after all, and it should look and feel exactly how you want it to.
 A high-end truck is not only reliable, but it features everything you need, and in the right places, and it could also lead to your truck being decked out with your logo and colors.

-You see, if you buy a cheap truck, then there is a good chance that the previous owner’s logo is going to be on it.
+If you buy a cheap truck, there is a good chance that the previous owner’s logo will be on it.
 Not to mention, you might need other cooking equipment, cooking equipment that won’t even be able to fit into your truck unless you do some serious rearranging, which could, of course, cost some serious dough.

 RELATED: 2 Simple Ways To Lure In Customers At Your Food Truck Business.
 Whether you are new to the lunch truck industry or have been trying to conquer it for years, these two simple (yet effective) steps will help you lure customers to your food truck.